david-a-wheeler/spdx-tutorial/README.md

 ## About this tutorial

-This tutorial was originally developed by [David A. Wheeler](http://www.dwheeler.com), and is released under the Creative Commons Attribution License 3.0 Unported (CC-BY-3.0) license, the same license used for the SPDX specification.
+This tutorial was originally developed by [David A. Wheeler](http://www.dwheeler.com).
+It is released under the Creative Commons Attribution License 3.0 Unported (CC-BY-3.0) license, the same license used for the SPDX specification.
 In SPDX notation, this is released under CC-BY-3.0.